30 Best Sustainable Menswear Brands

-Outerknown are so sure of the quality of their products that they guarantee their jeans for life.
-The brand will repair, replace, or recycle any pair to keep them out of landfill.
+Outerknown is so sure of the quality of their products that they guarantee their jeans for life.
+The brand will repair, replace, or recycle any pair to keep them out of the landfill.

 Ecoalf is the first fashion brand in Spain to become a member of B-Corp, a corporation set up to redefine success in business and build a more inclusive and sustainable economy.
 B-Corp only works with businesses that meet the highest standards of verified social and environmental performance.

 The brand believes through evaluation everything should do less harm to the planet and local communities.
 This means sustainable materials, quality craftsmanship and timeless design.